TekisasuEngine/tekisasu-vscode-plugin/README.md

 ### VS Code

-You can use the following settings to configure Godot Tools:
+You can use the following settings to configure Tekisasu Tools:

-- `godotTools.editorPath.godot3`
+- `tekisasuTools.editorPath.tekisasu3`
-- `godotTools.editorPath.godot4`
+- `tekisasuTools.editorPath.tekisasu4`

-The path to the Godot editor executable. _Under Mac OS, this is the executable inside of Godot.app._
+The path to the Tekisasu editor executable. _Under Mac OS, this is the executable inside of Tekisasu.app._

-- `godotTools.lsp.headless`
+- `tekisasuTools.lsp.headless`

-When using Godot >3.6 or >4.2, Headless LSP mode is available.
-In Headless mode, the extension will attempt to launch a windowless instance of the Godot editor to use as its Language Server.
+When using Tekisasu >3.6 or >4.2, Headless LSP mode is available.
+In Headless mode, the extension will attempt to launch a windowless instance of the Tekisasu editor to use as its Language Server.

 # GDScript Debugger

 The debugger is for GDScript projects.
-To debug C# projects, use [C# Tools for Godot](https://github.com/godotengine/godot-csharp-vscode).
+To debug C# projects, use [C# Tools for Tekisasu](https://github.com/tekisasuengine/tekisasu-csharp-vscode).

 To configure the GDScript debugger: